g00dnatur3/http-rest-client/README.md

 How else could I do proper unit testing? ... with interfaces? yuck! lol I have enough code as is.

-I use this feature to inject a MockRestClient to mock instances of the HttpGet, HttpPost, HttpPut, and HttpDelete
+I can use this feature to provide mock instances of HttpGet, HttpPost, HttpPut, and HttpDelete.

-Look at `test.integration.CustomRequestClientTest` to see a real working example of this.
+Look at `test.integration.CustomRequestClientTest` to see working example code of this.

-All this cool injection and I am not even using Guice...

 Next Steps
 ------------------------------

-Create mocks of HttpClient dependencies so I can do unit testing
+Create mocks of HttpClient dependencies for unit testing

 Cheers!